 - Patient engagement.

 For example, a 2015 report found that VBC models helped reduce hospital readmissions by 8% for Medicare beneficiaries.
-Implementation of another type of VBC model, patient-centered medical homes (PCMH), led to a 15% decrease in emergency room visits for a Colorado-based PCMH and increased YOY quality scores by 10% for a Maryland-based PCMH.
+Implementation of another type of VBC model, patient-centered medical homes (PCMH), led to a 15% decrease in emergency room visits for a Colorado PCMH.
+Its implementation also increased YOY quality scores by 10% for a Maryland-based PCMH.

 VBC models also enable significant cost savings.
 Accountable care organizations (ACOs), a type of VBC, achieved over $4.1 billion in total Medicare cost savings in 2020, up from $417 million just 5 years prior.